Chicken Cafreal is a freshly prepared spicy green goan curry.

 Instructions

-- Rinse, clean and if you use boneless, cut the chicken into bite size strips.
-If you use thighs, make some cuts with a knife into the meat.
+- Rinse, and pat dry chicken you use boneless chicken.
+Cut the chicken into bite size strips.
+If you use thighs or drumsticks, make some cuts with a knife into the meat.17.6 ounces Chicken

 - Massage the paste into the chicken and marinate the chicken covered in paste for 1 hour.
 (The longer you keep it marinated the better, I usually keep it for some hours for the best result)

-- Once the Chicken marinated long enough, take out a pan and fry the chopped onion translucent on low heat.
-Increase the heat and add in the chicken with the marination and cook the meat on both sides evenly for a few minutes, then add in water.
-Cook for about 10-15 minutes, till the chicken is cooked but not too dry on medium heat.
+- Increase the heat and add in the chicken with the marination and sear the meat on both sides evenly for a few minutes, then add in water.¼ cup Water

-- Serve hot with rice or pao or poi bread.
+- Serve hot with rice, roti flatbread or Goan pao or poi bread.

 As I said Charles, I wouldnt change a thing, not even the meet.
 Its the perfect combination of flavoures.
 I have never tried it though with other meat, I bet nobody has in goa. =)